Foreign policy of the Masoud Pezeshkian administration: Analysis

-Think tank Rasanah suggested that Pezeshkian's foreign policy initiatives include prioritizing regional relations—such as those between the Arab League and Iran, particularly Iran-Saudi Arabia relations—as well as promoting dialogue with the West, supporting the Axis of Resistance to Israel, and strengthening ties with revistionist states such as Russia and China, seeking to create a multipolar world order designed to reduce U.S. dominance.
+Think tank Rasanah suggested that Pezeshkian's foreign policy initiatives include prioritizing regional relations—such as those between the Arab League and Iran, particularly Iran–Saudi Arabia relations—as well as promoting dialogue with the West, supporting the Axis of Resistance to Israel, and strengthening ties with revisionist states such as Russia and China, seeking to create a multipolar world order designed to reduce U.S. dominance.

-Discussion website Moon of Alabama suggested that Pezeshkian's-who reportedly previously pursued a moderate course- shifted his foreign policy after Israel’s assassinations of Ismail Haniyeh, who had attended his inauguration, and Hassan Nasrallah.
+Discussion website Moon of Alabama suggested that Pezeshkian who previously pursued a moderate course shifted his foreign policy after Israel's assassinations of Ismail Haniyeh, who had attended his inauguration, and Hassan Nasrallah.